-There are some quirks with Indian gaming.
+There are some quirks with tribal gaming.
 Although the casino is open 24 hours a day, alcohol service stops at 1:15 AM.
 In addition, the craps game that runs during normal times is card-based, rather than determined by a dice toss (although the odds are the same).
 There is no longer a poker room here either.